owntone/owntone-server/README.md

 - DAAP clients, like iTunes or Rhythmbox
 - Remote clients, like Apple Remote or compatibles for Android/Windows Phone
 - AirPlay devices, like AirPort Express, Shairport and various AirPlay speakers
+- MPD clients, like mpc (see [mpd-clients](#mpd-clients))
+- MP3 network stream clients, like VLC and almost any other music player
 - RSP clients, like Roku Soundbridge
-- MPD clients, like mpc (see [mpd-clients](#mpd-clients))

 Like iTunes, you can control forked-daapd with Remote and stream your music to AirPlay devices.